We honour and remember

 Despite this dire situation for Canada, Ruck goes on to cite several more memoranda expressing negative presumptions and questioning the capability and loyalty of Black men.
 Nevertheless, on May 11, 1916, the British War Office in London expressed willingness to accept an all-Black labour battalion.

 The No. 2 Construction Battalion CEF, the first and only Black battalion in Canadian military history, was authorized on July 5, 1916, with headquarters at Pictou, Nova Scotia.
-Six men from BC enlisted in the Battalion.
-Roy Alexander, Arnold William Harris, Daniel Redman, Robert Clark Whims, James Douglas Whims, and James Edward Wintworth.
+We have found records for twelve men who in enlisted in BC.

 Veteran

 REDMAN: Daniel Redman, Pte.
 No. 2 Construction Battalion.
-Regimental No. 931617, enlisted at Vancouver BC in October 1916.
+Service Number 931617, enlisted at Vancouver BC in October 1916.
 His attestation papers state he was born in July 1894 in Virginia, USA.

 SMITH: Cpl.
 Leo Alphonsus Smith, killed in action on September 2, 1918.
 Leo was one of seven children of John Freemont and Mary Anastasia (nee Miller) Smith.
 John was born in the Virgin Islands; he arrived in B.C in 1872.
 His father owned and operated a retail business there.
 In 1902 his father became secretary of the Board of Trade; a year later, elected alderman and served for four years.